mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 ### Exercise

 Our previous solution using `clone()` was pretty inefficient.
-How should this code look now?
+How should you modify this code now?

 ```rust
 fn count_animals(num: u32, animal: String) {